The LORD is at your right hand; He will shatter kings on the day of his wrath.

 The Lord is your keeper; The Lord is your shade at your right hand.
 Psalm 121:5

-In the Scriptures, to have God at your right hand means that God is with you in plan and purpose.
+In the Scriptures, when God is at your right hand it means that God is with you in plan and purpose.
+God is your strength.
 God's right hand metaphorically refers to His power.
 One's right hand refers to a person's power or strength.
 To have God at your own right hand means that you rely on His power to get you through whatever is before you.

 2. The Context

 The Lord has sworn and will not change His mind, "You are a priest forever according to the order of Melchizedek.
 The Lord is at Your right hand; He will shatter kings in the day of His wrath.
 He will judge among the nations, He will fill them with corpses, He will shatter the chief men over a broad country.

 It should be clear to anyone that Yahweh is still the speaker in this passage.
 Yahweh, the LORD, is at the right hand of David's Lord, the Messiah.
 And because Yahweh is at his right hand, it is Yahweh who will shatter kings in the day of His wrath and judge the nations with destruction.